karmaniverous/stan/stan.system.md

   config files.
 Report those in your response and apply them in future iterations.

+# Dependency & Tooling Hygiene

+- When introducing or referencing a new third‑party library:
+  - Add it to `package.json` (`dependencies` or `devDependencies`) and install it.
+  - Prefer actively‑maintained, well‑typed packages; add `@types/*` if needed.
+  - Avoid adding code that imports a package which isn’t declared/installed.
+- Run tools locally (or review artifacts) to keep the tree healthy:
+  - `knip` should not report unused/ghost dependencies; fix findings or adjust config with rationale.
+  - `eslint`, `tsc`, and tests must pass prior to proposing code.

 # TypeScript Guidelines

 - NEVER use `any`.